AshwinDeshpande96/Speech-Generation/README.md

 Next-Word prediction is not subject to overfitting.
 Hence, we use the entire dataset for training and none for validation.
 Because our goal here is to fit a model that behaves exactly like the dataset, out model is a high variance-low bias model.
 We only minimize the training error without validating across unseen data (Validation Set).

-* Bidirectional LSTM network defined as follows:
+* Bidirectional LSTM network defined as follows: [biLSTM Network](https://github.com/AshwinDeshpande96/Speech-Generation/blob/master/biLM.ipynb)
 ![Image of biLSTM](https://github.com/AshwinDeshpande96/Speech-Generation/blob/master/bidirection_network.png)

 # Future Work